hpc2n/linux-command-line-101/docs/scripting.md

 # Scripting

 This section will look at scripting.
 Scripting is used to perform complex or repetitive tasks without user intervention.
-All Linux commands which can be used on the commandlien can also be used inside a script, including wild cards.
+All Linux commands which can be used on the commandline can also be used inside a script, including wild cards.

 The most common reason for making a script is probably to avoid writing the same command again and again.
 On an HPC-sytem, such as the ones offered by NAISS, scripts are required to execute Linux commands and programs inside the batch system.